Urusaitech/hr_bread_cat_bot_py/README.md

 # API

-You can send commands to this bot using http request after running bread_cat_api.py script.
+You can send commands to this bot using HTTP requests after running bread_cat_api.py script.
 API doesn't use methods or decorators and runs console text interface instead.

 Authentication is not released yet so you have to manually send to the bot an ID of the chat with the bot.